Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 1 - Introduction to Android Programming/README.md

 - Understanding of the android manifest file
 - How to run apps with the android emulator.

-The following are the Knowledge, Behaviors, and Beliefs for Mobile Development Principles.
+The following are the Knowledge, Behaviors, and Beliefs for Introduction to Android Programming.

 ----------
 ## **Knowledge**